R-driste/magicglove/readme.md

 # Magic Glove

 Hello!
 My name is Dristi Roy and here is my submission for a grant to create and program my magic glove.
 I plan to program this for interactive signage projects such as a collaboration with my projector.
+Ideally will be granted from 4pts-6pts

 ![Screenshot 3](assets/scheme.png)
 ![Screenshot 1](assets/Screenshot%202025-07-31%20at%208.48.58%E2%80%AFPM.png)